This post was originally published in May 2020 and has been updated with new content.

 If it seems like cybercriminals are always one step ahead of cybersecurity firms, it’s because they are.
 Cybersecurity spending is expected to reach $133.8 billion by 2022, while the cybersecurity awareness market is expected to reach $10 billion by 2027.
 The results of such spending, however, are not reflected in our current reality.
 Cybercrime continues to grow, attacks are becoming more sophisticated, and both people and technology are failing to keep up.

-The collective losses of these and the thousands of other attacks are insurmountable, and the prospect of the situation getting worse is all but guaranteed.
+The collective losses of recent cyberattacks are insurmountable, and the prospect of the situation getting worse is all but guaranteed.
 Cybersecurity awareness is a worthwhile investment, but it isn’t cybersecurity.

 The different between cybersecurity awareness and cybersecurity vigilance